 Representative Sonnenberg has proposed legislation during his tenure that has reinstated the ag sales tax exemption; tried to eliminate the governments use of eminent domain in acquiring water rights; authorize spending on water projects; protect agriculture data given to government from access by the public; allows trucks to be more efficient by utilizing triple axles and larger loads on secondary roads; encourage Division of Wildlife to utilize easements rather than fee-title acquisition; secure emergency funding in tough economic times for K-12 education; create a stable funding source for highways; protect law-abiding citizens from the Governor tramping on their gun rights; secure funding for community colleges; regulatory reform and removing regulations; drug testing as a condition of receiving government assistance; requirement that the Federal Government sell its lands in Colorado.

 Jerry was born and raised in Sterling, Colorado graduating from Sterling High School.
-He married Vonnie Constance Sonnenberg, a teacher at Merino Elementary School, and together have four children; Ashley, and her husband Chad Renslow of Riverside, CA; Afton, her husband Russel Dains and their daughter, Cambrei born August 19, 2010 of Henderson, CO; Joshua, 21, a sophomore at Northeastern Junior College; and Ryan 17, a junior at Yuma High School.
+He married Vonnie Constance Sonnenberg, a teacher at Merino Elementary School, and together have four children; Ashley, and her husband Chad Renslow of Riverside, CA; Afton, her husband Russel Dains, their daughter, Cambrei and twins Caleb and Cailyn of Henderson, CO; Joshua, 22, a sophomore at Northeastern Junior College; and Ryan 18, a freshman at NJC.